February is the international campaign month of ‘Football v Homophobia’ (FvH) and Hitchin Town FC is supporting the initiative.

 Hitchin Town FC believes in a game where LGBT+ people can be seen and heard, and valued for their contribution to football.
 We will workto create a safe and welcoming football environment for everyone, regardless of sexual orientation or gender identity.
 We want our supporters to help us achieve this.

-We have designated next Saturday’s game against Royston Town in support of the Football v Homophobia campaign this February.
+We have designated Saturday’s game against Peterborough Sports in support of the Football v Homophobia campaign this February.
 This is an opportunity for our supporters to also get behind the campaign and show everyone that Hitchin Town FC is no place for hate or bigotry.
+Discounted online tickets can be purchased here.

 Find out more about the Football v Homophobia campaign and action you can personally take in February: